folone/scalar-conf/presentation.md

 Implicit not found: Scary[Type].Please#Ignore
-You requested to access an element at the position TypelevelEncodingFor[2.type] but the HList Int :: String :: HNil is too short.
+You requested to access an element at the position TypelevelEncodingFor[2.type] but the HList Long :: String :: HNil is too short.
        hlist(2)
             ^
 Compilation failed.